pypeit/PypeIt/doc/installing.rst

 Since Homebrew installs programs in /usr/local , which is not SIP protected, this should work without additional hacks.
-ASHER CAN YOU WRITE UP SOME INSTRUCTIONS FOR THE HOMEBREW INSTALLATION OF GSL?

 Installing PYPIT